1. Home

 These materials cannot be quickly replenished, so reducing our intake is vital.
 This is one of the most important reasons to recycle.

 For example, the most commonly recycled material, plastic, is one of the largest polluters during initial production.
-By recycling more plastic products, we can drastically cut the amount of pollution that enters the environment.

-Although many waste products can be recycled, the Environmental Protection Agency (EPA) estimates that only 32% of trash is currently recycled or composted.
+Although many waste products can be recycled, the Environmental Protection Agency (EPA) estimates only 32% of trash is currently recycled or composted.

 With 68% of our products ending up in landfills, we waste resources, take up valuable land, and create environmentally unhealthy zones.
 Increasing our recycling rates will help our communities and the planet overall.